The Woolf Institute has built a permanent new home in the grounds of Westminster College in the heart of Cambridge.

 Read the interview with Zachary on our blog here.

-- Exhibitions in the Building
+- Exhibitions in the Building - present

 Photograph credits & special thanks to: Beit Hatfutsot: The Museum of the Jewish People, Ahmed Krausen, David Jackson/Caroe Architecture Ltd & Peter Singer, Davies Communications.